uqcyber/NodeJSFuzzing/README.md

 - The `docker-compose.yml` files use the already built Docker images available in this repo's registry.
 If you want to build the images on your own, the detailed instructions are available in [app_docker](app_docker/).
 - All the applications are run with code coverage enabled by default.
 To disable code coverage, in the `docker-compose.yml` file, remove the `--enable-coverage` (and `--babel` for JuiceS-Shop) flag in the startup `command`.
 - The code coverage plugin uses [instanbul-middleware](https://github.com/gotwarlost/istanbul-middleware).

+## Authentication
+We also provide authenticating scripts for each applications.
+The output of these scripts will be a set of tokens that can be used in the scanning process of fuzzers.
+Please refer to [README](auth/README.md) for how to use the scripts.